adamjast/rewardful/README.md

  * Shun: this is more of a feature, not global definition
 - An online platform designed to enhance the relationship between businesses and their customers after the transaction.
  * An online platform to enhance the relationship between businesses and their customers after a visit using reviews.
+- An online review platform that allows businesses to reward or resolve customer reviews before they're posted live.

 ### Previous